thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 To check if your kernel has a ```CONFIG_LOCALVERSION``` set, use the ```uname -a``` command.
 In the output shown above, the ```CONFIG_LOCALVERSION``` was set to ```-gdacac96```.
-Thus, we will append it to the kernel version DURING the compilation of our module, and in this way both kernel and driver will match versions perfectly.
+Thus, we will append it to the kernel version DURING the compilation of our module, guaranteeing that the versions of the kernel and the driver match.

 Fortunately, this can be done with menuconfig.
 Go to the original menu, and select ```General Setup->Local Version```.
 A window will open where you can set